 3. Specialty Bowfishing Bows

-Bowfishing offers its specialty bow, which is built from water-resistant materials with streamlined features designed for the purpose.
+Bowfishing offers a specialty bow, built from water-resistant materials with streamlined features designed specifically for the purpose.
 Their bows are designed to require almost no adjustments, simply for ease and effectiveness.

-• Features: Compact and easy to draw for repetitive shooting, as well as water-resistant construction.
+• Features: Compact and easy to draw for repetitive shooting, with a water-resistant construction.

 • Best for: Bow fishermen who want convenience and reliability in demanding environments like saltwater or running current.